After BMW brake pads are replaced you also need to perform BMW brake service reset. When the procedure is carried out, you may not

 - Enjoy your "new" and clean BMW headlight.

-- Note that if your BMW bumper or fender were poorly painted, the tape may pull out the paint when it is removed.
+- Note that if your BMW bumper or fender were poorly painted, the tape might pull out the paint when it is removed.
 For this reason, we recommend that you use a painter's masking tape.
-Make sure to apply two strips of tape or the sanding disks may cut through the tape and damage your BMW's paint.
+Make sure to apply two strips of tape, or the sanding disks may cut through the tape and damage your BMW's paint.

 Not only do fading BMW headlights look ugly, but they also reduce the low beam light output making it harder to see at night.
 You can even fail state safety inspection in some states.